This article about Hiking with a Baby written by baby travel expert and outdoor enthusiast Celine Brewer and may contain

-Keep your baby happy and comfortable by dressing your baby in layers for hiking.
-Your baby won’t be moving, so you’ll probably need to put an extra layer on your baby.
+Keep your baby happy and comfortable while outdoors by dressing your baby in layers.
+Unlike you, your baby won’t be moving, so you’ll probably need to put an extra layer of baby clothing on your child.

 You can further protect your baby by using a hiking backpack baby carrier with a good canopy and a rain cover (this will also help protect a bit from the wind).
-A backpack carrier for babies is especially good on a hike where you’ll be sweating, so you aren’t getting your baby sweaty too.
+A backpack carrier for babies is especially good on a hike where you’ll be sweating, as a baby hiking carrier would get your baby sweaty too.

 The age of your baby and the hiking condition will determine the best baby carrier for hiking.
 For example, if you are hiking with an infant, you’ll want a comfortable front carrying baby carrier.
 If you’ll be hiking in warmer temperatures, opt for a baby carrier that is breathable with mesh panels.

 We often used our Ergo Baby Carrier with the infant insert as our infant hiking carrier.

-For older babies, you can look into other options like doing a back carry with your favorite baby carrier.
-This will make it much easier to hike, since you’ll be able to see the trail a lot easier.
+For older babies, you can look into other options like doing a back carry with your favorite baby hiking carrier.
+This will make it much easier to hike, since you’ll be able to see the hiking trail a lot easier.